 EU General Data Protection Regulation (GDPR) Protection Law

-The GDPR (General Data Protection Regulation) describes how organizations who conduct business with individuals or entities located in EU (European Union) nations — including BNB Formula — must collect, handle, and store the personal data of information related to individuals in the EU (EU Personal Data).
+The GDPR (General Data Protection Regulation) describes how organizations who conduct business with individuals or entities located in EU (European Union) nations — including Thought Axis, Inc — must collect, handle, and store the personal data of information related to individuals in the EU (EU Personal Data).
 These rules apply regardless of whether data is stored electronically, on paper, or in any other manner.
 To comply with the law, EU Personal Data must be collected and used fairly, stored safely, and not disclosed unlawfully.

 The EU GDPR is underpinned by eight core principles.
 These state that EU Personal Data must: